View on GitHub

 A folder has 2 permissions:

-Permissions are on folders, and not on single items, and are granted to groups of users, and not to single users: this is intentional, following the KISS philosophy; in complex environments, permissions for a single user or for a single item are difficult to maintain and very easy to mess with, while group permissions let you have a cleaner and more maintainable configuration.
+Permissions are granted to groups of users, and not to single users: this is intentional, following the KISS philosophy; in complex environments, permissions for a single user or for a single item are difficult to maintain and very easy to mess with, while group permissions let you have a cleaner and more maintainable configuration.

 Following same KISS paradigm, permissions are always inherited.
 For example, in a company setup you may have these folders: